-The Parties anticipate that the Project would receive transmission credits from Florida Power & Light, Inc. in exchange for funding improvements to FP&L’s transmission system to allow transmission interconnection of the Project.
-As part of the Transaction, Enron would agree to purchase all such transmission credits at face value.
+The Parties anticipate that the Project would receive transmission credits from FPL. in exchange for funding improvements to FPL’s transmission system as part of the interconnection of the Project.
+As part of the Transaction, ENA would agree to purchase all such transmission credits at face value as and when and in such amount as it is charged by FPL for transmission service, and to the extent such transmission credits may be assigned to ENA and used by ENA to offset transmission charges incurred by ENA.

 Government and Regulatory Consents and Approvals:

-TPS obligations to proceed with the Project would be expressly contingent on the Project’s receipt of all necessary permits and regulatory approvals.
 The Parties would cooperate to obtain all necessary permits, licenses and regulatory approvals for the Project.
+Notwithstanding the forgoing, TPS delivery obligations under the Tolling Agreement would not be conditioned upon nor delayed by the lack of the Project having received the required permits, licenses or regulatory approvals.

 Financing:

 TPS would be responsible for obtaining financing for construction and long term ownership of the Project.
+Notwithstanding the forgoing, TPS delivery obligations under the Tolling Agreement would not be conditioned upon nor delayed by the TPS’ inability to secure any such financing.

 Not a Contract: